sudokrew/iot-capstone/README.md

 The idea is to illustrate how some of the technologies we have been describing fit together in a relatively simple demo.

-In this example, we are virtualizing a "fleet" of devices, that emit mock ETH transactions from mock ethereum addresses.
+In this example, we are virtualizing a "fleet" of devices, that emit mock device status from mock IP addresses.

 ## Local Development